Nexis-Network/homepage/content/docs/guides/nextjs.md

 ---
-title: Connect a Next.js application to Exzo Network
+title: Connect a Next.js application to Nexis Network
-subtitle: Set up a Exzo Network project in seconds and connect from a Next.js application
+subtitle: Set up a Nexis Network project in seconds and connect from a Next.js application
 enableTableOfContents: true
 redirectFrom:
   - /docs/quickstart/vercel